Lisa Fortier: 2023–24 season

-2024-25 Season
+2024–25 Season

 The Zags finished nonconference with a 5-6 record.

 The Zags finished tied for first place with the Portland Pilots in WCC play with a 17-3 record, winning 16 out of their last 17 games after starting conference play with a 1-2 record.

 The Zags lost in the WCC tournament semifinals to the Oregon State Beavers 63-61 to fall to 22-10 on the season.

 The Zags were selected as the #4 seed to host the UTSA Roadrunners on March 20, where they defeated the Roadrunners 67-51 to go to 23-10 on the season.

 The Zags defeated top seeded Colorado Buffaloes 64-55 on March 23 at CU Events Center to go to 24-10 on the season.

 The Zags season came to a close with a 82-77 overtime loss to the Minnesota Golden Gophers at Williams Arena on March 27 to finish the season with a 24-11 record.

-2025-26 season
+2025–26 season

+The Zags finished nonconference with an 8-5 record.

+The Zags finished their final season in the WCC in second place with a 14-4 conference record.

+The Zags will go to their 16th NCAA appearance and the 9th under Fortier's head coaching tenure with victories over Santa Clara and Oregon State in their final WCC tournament.

-The Zags started off the season with a 81-66 victory over North Dakota State Bison at Scheels Center on November 7 to go to 1-0 on the season.
+The Zags season come to an end with a 81-66 loss to the Ole Miss Rebels on March 20 at Williams Arena to finish the season 24-10 on the season.